Ecology & Religion in Nineteenth-Century Studies Conference

-This flightless, multi-site conference (Sept.
-18-21, 2019) invites interdisciplinary attention to confluences between environmental and religious perspectives and practices in the long Anglophone nineteenth century (1780-1900).
-Since that century, anthropogenic climate change has rapidly accelerated, and in response to this legacy, we will avoid air travel by digitally connecting events at several conference sites in the United States and the United Kingdom.
-In addition, this method of networking, by lowering barriers of cost and transportation, promises to enable a more diverse and inclusive range of participation than is often possible at international conferences.
+Welcome to the Ecology & Religion in Nineteenth-Century Studies Conference!
+This flightless, multi-site, interdisciplinary conference explores the confluences between environmental and religious perspectives and practices in the long Anglophone nineteenth century (1780-1900).
+In response to the rapid acceleration of climate change since that century, this conference avoids air travel by digitally connecting events at several conference sites in the United States and in the United Kingdom.
+By lowering barriers of cost and transportation, this approach to networking promises to enable a more diverse and inclusive range of participation than is often possible at international conferences.

 The four-day conference features over 70 presenters including

 Make plans TODAY to attend one of four conference sites if you live within 500 miles ground transport distance – and please consider carpooling or using public transport